Strong Duality for a Multiple-Good Monopolist: Revenue Maximization as Optimization Program

 where $\hat{n}$ denotes the outer unit normal field to the boundary $\partial X$.
-To simplify notation we define: \begin{definition}[Transformed measure] The \emph{transformed measure} of $f$ is the (signed) measure $\mu$ (supported within $X$) given by the property that
+To simplify notation we make the following definition. \begin{definition}[Transformed measure] The \emph{transformed measure} of $f$ is the (signed) measure $\mu$ (supported within $X$) given by the property that